Block party shooting leaves man dead, off-duty cop wounded

-PHILADELPHIA — A shooting at a Fourth of July block party in Philadelphia has left a man dead and an off-duty police officer critically wounded.
+PHILADELPHIA — A shooting at a Fourth of July block party in Philadelphia has left a man dead and an off-duty police officer in critical but stable condition.

 The shooting occurred around 10 p.m.
 Wednesday.